jordandegea/AllopassPayment/README.md

 The event is a AllopassPaymentCallbackEvent object

 The event have the method isFirstTime() to know if the transaction existed before this payment.
+The event have the method getTransaction() to get a Sinenco\AllopassPaymentBundle\Entity\Transaction entity.
+This entity is stored before the dispatch.